Poofy1/CADBUSI-Training/README.md

 - You can begin training by running one of the provided training scripts in the immediate directory.
 Each script has its own training loop for that specific technique
      - If you are running a training script on newly processed data, the script will crop and save the images into a temporary `cropped_images` directory
      - This will automatically continue training if a model exists under the specified name already
-     - This will automatically unbalanced data by upsampling the minority class until they are balanced (Only when training on 2 classes)
+     - This will automatically unbalanced data by downsampling the majority class until they are balanced (Only when training on 2 classes)
      - Trained models will be saved in the `./models/` dir with your

-## Test Dataset

-We use a modified version of [ImageNet](https://paperswithcode.com/dataset/imagenet), specifically the ImageNette subset, to test our MIL architectures.
-The `./util/create_imagenet.py` script automatically generates this dataset by:

-- Downloading the ImageNette dataset (a 10-class subset of ImageNet)
-- Creating bags of 2-10 images each
-- Generating both bag-level and instance-level labels
-- Converting the data into our required format (TrainData.csv and InstanceData.csv)
-- Organizing images into the expected directory structure

-The script creates a binary classification problem where the target class is 'n01440764', with approximately 20% of bags containing positive instances.
-The dataset is automatically split with 80% for training and 20% for validation.

-This synthetic dataset provides a controlled environment for testing MIL architectures before deploying them on medical imaging data.

 ## Model Format

 ### Warmup Phase
 - Instance-level training only
-- Checkpoints saved in immediate directory
+- Checkpoints saved in immediate model directory

 ### Post-Warmup Training
-- Alternates between instance and MIL-level learning
+- Alternates between instance and MIL-level learning ([ITS2CLR](https://arxiv.org/pdf/2210.09452.pdf))
-- Builds on warmup checkpoint
+- Finetunes the warmup checkpoint
-- Often involves using sudo labels to some degree
+- Often involves generating / using sudo labels

 ### Versioning Structure
 ```